Procastinator-Dv/pc-businessmenudisplay/README.md

  1. Download and Install:
       1. Download or clone the repository to your server.
-      2. Place the pc-businessmenucards folder into your resources directory.
+      2. Place the pc-businessmenudisplay folder into your resources directory.
 2. Edit Config:
       1. Navigate to config.lua and configure your businesses:
           a.
 Set business name, coordinates, and menu image for each business.